-ART 354 (3) Graphic Design I –Fundamental design principles within the context of graphic design.
+ART 354 (3) Graphic Design I –Fundamental design principles within the context of graphic design, using industry-standard page-layout and digital image-editing software.
 Two-dimensional visual communication is reinforced, along with typographic principles and a survey of graphic design processes, through problem solving projects and exercises.
-Introduction of industry standard page layout and digital image editing software.
 Fee.

 ART 392 (1-3) Directed Study (non-majors)—Independent work in a field chosen in consultation with the supervising professor.
 Repeatable.
 Prerequisite: 12 hours in ART.
 Fee.
 Contract.

-ART 435 (3) Internship—Students work under joint supervision of professor and on-the-job trainer in appropriate field work setting.
+ART 435 (3) Internship—Students work under joint supervision of professor and on-the-job supervisor in appropriate setting.
+Requires prior approval of work setting, and minimum of 120 hours of documented field work.
 Prerequisites: junior standing and departmental approval.
 Fee.
 Contract

-ART 476 (1) Senior Exhibit/Presentation—A student in studio art mounts a professional-quality exhibition of a body of work created for the Art major in the University gallery or other designated space.
+ART 476 (6) Senior Exhibit/Art History Presentation--A student in studio art mounts a professional-quality exhibition of a body of work created for the Art major in the University gallery or other designated space.
 The exhibit must meet faculty approval both as proposed and as installed.
 The student completing an art history emphasis presents research at the public annual art history symposium or independently curates a show on or off campus.
 Prerequisite: senior status and recommendation of department following junior review.
 Fee.

-ART 492 (1-3) Directed Study—Specialization in chosen discipline (painting, sculpture, photography, fiber arts, ceramics, stained glass, printmaking, drawing, graphic design, computer illustration or art history) in consultation with professor.
+ART 492 (1-3) Directed Study—Specialization in chosen discipline (painting, sculpture, photography, ceramics, drawing, graphic design, or art history) in consultation with professor.
 Prerequisites: Introductory level course in chosen area of specialization.
 Repeatable.
 Fee.
 Contract.

-ART 222 (3) Ceramics 1—An introduction to the complete ceramics process.
-Techniques in clay formation, decoration, firing, and potter’s wheel are taught with an emphasis on the expressive potential of utility.
+ART 222 (3) Ceramics—An introduction to the complete ceramics process.
+Techniques in clay formation, decoration, firing, and potter's wheel are taught with an emphasis on the expressive potential of utility.
 Three hours of laboratory per week required.
 Fee.

-ART 251 (3) Art History Survey I—Satisfies Gen. Ed.
-Art Requirement — Examination of major developments in art and architecture from prehistory through the 14th century, with consideration given to the dominant political, religious, and social concerns of each period.
+ART 251 (3) Art History Survey I—Examination of major developments in art and architecture from prehistory through the 14th century, with consideration given to the dominant political, religious, and social concerns of each period.
 Fee.

 ART 300 (3) Art Theory and Criticism—Historical survey of critical methods and theories by which “art” and the “artist” have been defined and assessed.
 Theological perspectives on the visual arts are addressed.
 Fee.

-ART 322 (3) Ceramics 2— Intermediate studio course building on the foundations on Ceramics 1.
-Design, concept development, sculptural application and surface considerations will be explored.
+ART 322 (3) Ceramics II—Intermediate studio course building on the foundations on Ceramics I. Design, concept development, sculptural application and surface considerations will be explored.
 Emphasis on contemporary ceramic practices and the development of one’s own creative expression within the medium.
-Prereq.
-ART 222 Ceramics 1
+Prerequisite: ART 222.
+Fee.